priyasinghanu/Quiz-application/README.md

    -> The homepage displays a "Quiz" title.
    -> A single question appears at a time with four answer options..
    -> Users can select an answer and submit their response.

+ Functionality:

+   -> The quiz consists of 7 predefined  questions related to computer science.
+   -> Answers are evaluated in green.
+   -> Incoreect answers are marked in red.
+   -> Users can proceed to the next question after submitting in answer.
    #OUTPUT
    ![Image](https://github.com/user-attachments/assets/3af4957c-71ad-4a17-ae11-a2e49da14dc7)